aklivity/zilla-docs/src/how-tos/amazon-msk/secure-public-access/production-mutual-tls.md

   - Key pair for SSH access: `my-key-pair` *5
 - *Configuration Reference
   1. Follow the [Lookup MSK Server Names](../../../reference/aws/lookup-msk-server-names.md) guide to discover the wildcard DNS pattern for your MSK cluster.
-  2. These can be the same Private Certificate Authority that authorizes existing clients connecting directly to MSK, allowing existing trusted client certificates to connect via Zilla proxy.
+  2. These can be the same Private Certificate Authority that authorizes existing clients connecting directly to MSK, allowing existing trusted client certificates to connect via <ZillaPlus/> proxy.
   3. Consider the network throughput characteristics of the AWS instance type as that will impact the upper bound on network performance.
   4. Replace with your own custom wildcard DNS pattern.
   5. Follow the [Create Key Pair](../../../reference/aws/create-key-pair.md) guide to create a new key pair used when launching EC2 instances with SSH access.